Chapter 11:

 I opened the sliding door for us as aromas of sweet, sizzling meats whipped our nostrils.
 Asagiri off in front of the stove donned a white apron with a spatula in hand.

 "You two done catching up?" she said from afar.
-"Food won't be ready for a while so just catch up some more."
+"Food's not done so just chill some more."

 Never thought I’d have two girls cooking for me together.
-The sight was oddly fulfilling, like I was winning at life.
+The sight was fulfilling, like I was somehow winning at life.
+Life . . .

-Noriko’s ultimatum seven years ago: even if we committed to it, how would the world have changed?
+Noriko’s ultimatum seven years ago: even if we had committed to it, how would the world have changed?
 What message would it have sent?

 We were both different people back then, now changed by our circumstances.
 We'd chosen separate paths and finally rejoined at a fork in the road.